derb12/pybaselines/docs/algorithms/classification.rst

 golotvin (Golotvin's Classification Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.golotvin` divides the data into sections and takes the minimum standard
+:meth:`.golotvin` divides the data into sections and takes the minimum standard
 deviation of all the sections as the noise's standard deviation for the entire data.
 Then classifies any point where the rolling max minus min is less than a multiple of
 the noise's standard deviation as belonging to the baseline.